Famous Food of Rajasthan

 9).
 Mawa ki Kachori

 A variation of the popular Pyaaz ki Kachori, but with a twist.
 Mawa Kachori is a sweet dish, rather than a savory one.
 The kachoris are filled with mawa (reduced milk) along with dry fruits and herbs and then dunked in sugary syrup.
 If you want to sample the best Mawa ki Kachoris, Jodhpur should be your next stop.
 Head to Jai Ramdas Munnilal or Rawat Mishtan Bhandar in Jodhpur for the best Mawa Kachoris in town.
 Enjoy this lip-smacking delicacy to your heart’s content because you won’t find it anywhere else but Rajasthan.
-Wait, don’t eat more than one at a time because the Kachoris are really rich and your stomach might not be used to such heavy food.
+Wait, don’t eat more than one at a time because the Kachoris are rich and your stomach might not be used to such heavy food.

 10).
 Pheni/Fenni